sanssanssanssanssanssans/extable/README.md

-# extable
+# sanssanssanssanssa/extable

-extable is extension of table.
+A Lune module to extension of table

+# Install

+`
+pesde add sanssanssanssanssa/extable